What is Imposter Syndrome?

 Or that you’re not worthy of your position or accomplishments?

 Do you find it difficult to accept praise and attribute your success to luck or others?

 Or work in a constant state of panic or anxiousness that you’ll be exposed as not knowing enough?

 If you answered yes, you’re not alone, and these feelings have a name: Imposter Syndrome.

-Imposter Syndrome or (Impostor Phenomenon as it was originally named) is a persistent and internalized fear that makes an individual doubt their skills, talent and accomplishments despite evidence of their competence.
-They constantly feel like they’re not worthy of their success and that they will be exposed as a FRAUD.
+Imposter Syndrome or (Impostor Phenomenon as it was originally named) is a persistent and internalized fear that makes an individual discount their own intelligence, talent and qualifications despite evidence of their abilities & accomplishments.
+Those with Imposter Syndrome struggle to internalise their success because they don’t feel worthy of it.
+They believe they’re fooling everyone and will soon be exposed as a FRAUD.

 ‘Despite her glowing achievements & praise from others, a woman who suffers from Imposter Syndrome doesn’t believe her success is a direct result of her hard work’.

 If not addressed, Imposter Syndrome can dramatically impact the level of success a woman achieves and/or rob her from the acknowledgement and joy of what she has deservedly achieved.